 Through their NARS, universities and rural AEAS, supported by collaboration with international research centers and other research organizations, governments should:

-Lead and facilitatef sharing of information and co-creation of knowledge on reusing and recycling nutrients for agricultural and other plant production purposes between actors in government, industry, academia, research organizations and end-users including land managers and farmers.
+Facilitate sharing of information and co-creation of knowledge on reusing and recycling nutrients for agricultural and other plant production purposes between actors in government, industry, academia, research organizations and end-users including land managers and farmers.

-Test sources of and products made from reused and recycled nutrients to ensure that they provide nutritional and other agronomic benefits to plants and soil without compromising human and environmental health and safety.
+Test sources of and products made from sustainably reused and recycled nutrients to ensure that they provide nutritional and other agronomic benefits to plants and soil without compromising human and environmental health and safety.

-Encourage and promote nutrient recycling and the use of reused and recycled materials for application to soil as a source of plant nutrients and to enhance soil health and fertility.
+Encourage and promote nutrient recycling and the use of sustainably reused and recycled materials for application to soil as a source of plant nutrients and to enhance soil health and fertility.

-Encourage and promote the use of crop rotations, legumes, cover crops, and other green manures as a means to enhance soil health and fertility.
+Encourage and promote the use of sustainable soil management practices such as crop rotations, legumes, cover crops, and other green manures as a means to enhance soil health and fertility.

 Ensure available and appropriate information, such as nutritive and non-nutritive contents, of reused and recycled nutrients sources for use as fertilizers is made available and accessible to the public, including to farmers and other end-users.